 Brian O’Leary is founder and principal of Magellan Media, a management consulting firm that works with publishers seeking support in content operations, benchmarking and financial analysis.

 O’Leary writes extensively about issues affecting the publishing industry.
-With Hugh McGuire, he is editing “Book: A Futurist’s Manifesto”, a collection of forward-looking essays on publishing that is being published in three parts by O’Reilly Media.
+With Hugh McGuire, he edited “Book: A Futurist’s Manifesto”, a collection of forward-looking essays on publishing that was published in three parts by O’Reilly Media.

 O’Leary is also the author of a research report on the impact of free content and digital piracy on paid book sales, as well as the editor and primary contributor for a study of the use of XML in book publishing.
-Both reports were published by O’Reilly Media in 2009.
+Both reports were published by O’Reilly Media.

-Before becoming a consultant, O’Leary served as senior VP and associate publisher...
+Before becoming a consultant, O’Leary served as senior VP and associate publisher with Hammond Inc., an...
 Read More.

 Chandi Perera joined Typefi in November 2005 as the Senior Vice President for Professional Services.
 Mr. Perera has over 15 years of publishing and media technology experience and has been instrumental in bringing new publishing technologies to a range of customers around the world.
 Most recently Mr. Perera was the principal of Perera Consulting Group and prior to that finished a five year role as the CIO for Lonely Planet Publications..